Eden-Hen/Eden-Hen.github.io/README.md

 Feel free to poke around here and see what's going on behind the scenes!

 This website was designed with two main goals in mind:
-(1) Have clean, organized, and readable code.
+1. Have clean, organized, and readable code, and
-(2) Be easy to update and add new projects.
+2. Be easy to update and add new projects.

 To that end, each individual project page is actually just a markdown file that is then rendered by the website (using the code located in the file MarkdownPage.tsx).